coin-or/coin-or.github.io/pages/user/user_introduction.md

 {% include note.html content="The below instructions revolve around the
 [coinbrew](https://github.com/coin-or/coinbrew) script, which requires the use of the `bash` shell (a command interpreter).
-This shell is built in to Linux and OS X, but must be separately installed in Windows.
-Detailed instructions for how to do a basic build and install in Linux, Windows, and OS X, including all OS-specific workarounds and additional steps, are given below.
+This shell is built in to Linux and macOS, but must be separately installed in Windows.
+Detailed instructions for how to do a basic build and install in Linux, Windows, and macOS, including all OS-specific workarounds and additional steps, are given below.
 More extensive documentation of the `coinbrew` script that might be useful after following the steps below, including advanced usage, is available